10 Stress Reducing Activities To Do in Drug Rehab

 Practice yoga to relieve stress and promote mental, physical, and spiritual wellness.
 Yoga is a great way to get in touch with the connections between mind, body, and spirit.
-Yoga provides many benefits, including relieving stress, increasing self-awareness, and is actually proven to rebuild neuronal disruptions in the brain caused by substance abuse.
+Yoga provides many benefits, including stress relief, increasing self-awareness, and it is actually proven to rebuild neuronal disruptions in the brain caused by substance abuse.

 Along with our behavioral therapies and other intensive therapies, these ten activities mentioned above are great coping skills to have inside an addiction treatment center, and for your life after treatment.
 Alcohol and drug abuse requires learning a new way of living, with skills and tools to use in times of distress.
 Our programs support long term recovery, which is why we encourage guests to explore therapeutic interests and find out what they enjoy doing.

 Our Addiction Treatment Programs